 Medical Student Education

-The department also sponsors a summer externship program to a select group of post-first year medical student.
+The department also sponsors a summer externship program to a select group of post-first year medical students.
 This eight week experience allows the junior student to get a robust exposure to our field and to obtain some early firsthand experience of bringing the pharmacology and physiology classroom experience to life in the clinical setting of the operating room.

-Anesthesiology Clerkship – Introduction to Anesthesiology
+Anesthesiology Clerkship – Introduction to Anesthesiology (ANES 601)

-Advanced Anesthesiology Clerkship
+Advanced Critical Care Anesthesiology Clerkship (ANES 400)